Ray0716/arduino-arm/README.md

-# a bluetooth arm controlled by arduino
+# an arm controlled by arduino

 Specs -----------